TorSatherley/team-fenor-de-project/README.md

 ```
 Once you've finished checking out the services deployed on your AWS console, you might want to tear the infrastructure down.
 Not doing so could cause unwanted costs to your AWS account.
 You'll be able to deploy the project again using the Terraform Infrastructure as Code anytime you want.

+## CI/CD

+This project has been designed to be maintained using continuous integration and continuous deployment - specifically using GitHub actions.
+This enables seamless updates of the project into the production environment, and runs all of the same checks as the 'make run-checks' command, as well as deploying all changes via Terraform.
+The workflow has been designed so that any Terraform deployment will not happen until all checks have been completed successfully.

+To test this, make a branch of your forked version of the repo, make a change and then merge it with main.
+Check the "Actions" tab on this repo on your GitHub account to see all unit tests, compliance checks and Terraform deployment happen automatically within the workflow.

 ## Roadmap

+Some future additions to extend the project could include:

+- Populate all of the fact and dim tables in the overall data warehouse structure shown [here](https://dbdiagram.io/d/RevisedDW-63a19c5399cb1f3b55a27eca).
+- Ingest data from an external API - for example retrieving relevant daily foreign exchange rates from https://github.com/fawazahmed0/exchange-api, and store in the "ingestion" S3 bucket.
+- Ingest data from a file source - eg another S3 bucket that can be collected and stored at intervals.

 ## Documentation

+The original specification for this project can be found at https://github.com/northcoders/de-project-specification.

 ## Contributors